AntonioCoppe/InformationSecurityProject/README.md

 - Login management;
 - Reading, sending and receiving e-mails;

-As a web server was used *Tomcat 10.0.16*, as database *MySQL* and appication to manage the database *DBeaver* and *Docker*.The application is provided at: https://github.com/francxx96/ExamProject and is totally "insecure".
+As a web server *Tomcat 10.0.16* was used, as a database *MySQL* and the applications to manage the database *DBeaver* and *Docker*.
+The application is provided at: https://github.com/francxx96/ExamProject and is totally "insecure".

 ## Discovered Vulnerabilities